Eagle Watching on Your Own

 Eagle watching on your own can be a rewarding experience.
 It offers the flexibility to move from one location to another at your own pace.

-You can follow our map to the designated viewing areas or download a PDF with GPS coordinates for the viewing locations to plan your own driving tour.
+You can follow our map to the designated viewing areas or download a PDF with GPS coordinates for the viewing locations to plan your own driving tour (see accessibility information below).

 BEFORE YOU HEAD OUT